aalfons/robustHD/README.md

 variables.
 However, robust methods are necessary to prevent outlying data points from distorting the results.
-The add-on package `robustHD` for the statistical computing environment `R` provides functionality for robust linear model selection with high-dimensional data.
-More specifically, the implemented functionality includes robust least angle regression ([Khan et al., 2007](https://doi.org/10.1198/016214507000000950)), robust groupwise least angle regression ([Alfons et al., 2016](https://doi.org/10.1016/j.csda.2015.02.007)), as well as sparse least trimmed squares regression [Alfons et al., 2013](https://doi.org/10.1214/12-AOAS575).
+The add-on package `robustHD` for the statistical computing environment `R` provides functionality for robust linear regression and model selection with high-dimensional data.
+More specifically, the implemented functionality includes robust least angle regression ([Khan et al., 2007](https://doi.org/10.1198/016214507000000950)), robust groupwise least angle regression ([Alfons et al., 2016](https://doi.org/10.1016/j.csda.2015.02.007)), as well as sparse least trimmed squares regression ([Alfons et al., 2013](https://doi.org/10.1214/12-AOAS575)).
 The latter can be seen as a trimmed version of the popular lasso regression estimator ([Tibshirani, 1996](https://doi.org/10.1111/j.2517-6161.1996.tb02080.x)).
 Selecting the optimal model can be done via cross-validation or an information criterion, and various plots are available to illustrate model selection and to evaluate the final model estimates.
-Furthermore, the package includes functionality for pre-processing and cleaning the data, such as robust standardization and winsorization.
+Furthermore, the package includes functionality for pre-processing such as robust standardization and winsorization.
 Finally, `robustHD` follows a clear object-oriented design and takes advantage of C++ code and parallel computing to reduce computing time.

 ## Main functionality